eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

 # Computing systems

 ## Where can I find the documentation of the systems available at CSCS?

 ### Q: Is there a web page where I can find information and guidelines regarding the machines at CSCS?

-You can find the documentation for the systems available at CSCS on the [CSCS User Portal](/).
+You can find the documentation on the systems available at CSCS on the [CSCS web site](www.cscs.ch) and on the [CSCS User Portal](/).

-The different sections listed in the top menu of the page will guide you through the facilities offered to the users community.
+The different sections listed in the top menu of the pages will guide you through the facilities offered to the users community.

-Please check as well the [list of FAQs](FAQS), where you can find answers to the most general issues.

 ---